Skip to main content

 This trend is eliminating the need for specialized single-modality tools.
 Businesses can now deploy one model that handles customer support calls, analyzes images, generates reports, and creates marketing content.

-The implications for product design are profound — interfaces are becoming conversational and visual simultaneously, powered by models that truly understand context across all media types.
+For product teams, this changes everything.
+Interfaces are becoming conversational and visual at the same time, powered by models that actually understand context across all media types.

 What is multimodal AI?